rmarting/ansible-playbook-fuse/README.md

 * **fuse-uninstall**: Uninstall a set of Red Hat JBoss Fuse Standalone instances from several hosts.
 * **fuse-deploy-bundle**: Deploys a set of Application Bundles on several hosts.
 * **fuse-undeploy-bundle**: Undeploys a set of Application Bundles on several hosts.
+* **fuse-patch**: Patch a set of Red Hat JBoss Fuse Standalone instances from several hosts.

 These roles with the right configuration will allow you to deploy a full complex Red Hat JBoss Fuse environment and automate the most common tasks.